-iCASP’s cohort of Impact Translation Fellows (ITFs) work on projects, often as project managers but mainly to deliver project outputs and make sure they achieve the desired impact.
-ITFs are one of the programme’s greatest assets as they have specialized skills which can be deployed across several projects.
-They can also prove helpful to partners who may be looking for a person with a particular skill set to give them some advice.
+iCASP’s cohort of Impact Translation Fellows (ITFs) work on projects, often as project managers, to ensure project outputs are delivered and achieve the desired impact.
+ITFs are one of the programme’s greatest assets as they are people with specialized skills which can be deployed across several projects.
+They can be a valuable resource for partners who need advice or guidance from someone with a particular skill set.

 Janet is one of the longer term Impact Translation Fellows employed for iCASP.
 She’ll be involved in projects and linking non-academics and academics.

 Janet has a background in Earth Sciences, especially in Geographic Information Systems (GIS), geomorphology, hydrology and sedimentology.
 Her PhD on landscape evolution of ancient river systems in South Africa involved investigating erosion rates, source to sink analysis and morphometric characterisation of drainage basins using GIS.
 She has also worked on characterising mixed bedrock alluvial rivers in Wales.

 Janet spent a year in industry as an environmental consultant (primarily in geomorphology) where she gained experience of assessing water company drought plans including geomorphological and hydrological assessments, Strategic Environmental Assessments and Habitat Regulation Assessments.

 And if you ever want to know anything about life in Liverpool, ask Janet as she’s a real fan of the City!

 Ben is an Impact Translation Fellow in the iCASP team.
 He brings experience from the last 7 years working ‘at the coalface’ of delivering climate services; engaging with business, governments and development agencies to translate the latest science into useful information for decision making.